Spectral Alignment in Forward-Backward Representations via Temporal Abstraction: Introduction

-To address this mismatch, we study temporal abstraction via action repetition as a mechanism for regulating the spectral structure of the SR. In finite state–action spaces, we show that multi-step transition operators accelerate spectral decay in the induced SR, improving its low-rank approximation under the FB factorization.
-As shown in Figure~\ref{fig:cover}, our empirical results support this analysis.
-Across both discrete and continuous environments, incorporating action repetition, which has previously been used to improve exploration and learning efficiency~\citep{mnih2015humanlevel,biedenkapp2021temporl}, consistently improves the quality of the FB representation and the episodic return.
-These gains align with the predicted attenuation of high-frequency spectral modes, yielding a more structured and learnable target for the FB objective.
+To address this, we leverage temporal abstraction via action repetition to regulate the SR's spectral structure.
+We demonstrate that multi-step transitions accelerate spectral decay, yielding a more structured, low-rank target for the FB objective.
+As shown in Figure~\ref{fig:cover}, action repetition—previously utilized for exploration and efficiency \citep{mnih2015humanlevel, biedenkapp2021temporl}—consistently improves both representation quality and episodic return across discrete and continuous environments.

-Furthermore, we examine the role of the discount factor, $\gamma$.
-While larger $\gamma$ increases the effective task horizon, it also degrades the conditioning of the successor representation, amplifying sub-dominant spectral modes and increasing sensitivity to approximation noise.
-We demonstrate that temporal abstraction counteracts this effect by improving spectral concentration, thereby facilitating representation learning at high effective discount factors and allowing long-term dependencies to be captured without the interference from fine-grained dynamical variations.

-Taken together, our results provide a unified perspective on the spectral requirements of low-rank SR learning with FB representations.
-Our proposed environment-level intervention shifts the burden of representation learning from the function approximator toward the design of interaction dynamics.
+Finally, we examine the influence of the discount factor, $\gamma$.
+While increasing $\gamma$ extends the task horizon, it also degrades SR conditioning and amplifies sub-dominant spectral components, increasing sensitivity to noise.
+We show that temporal abstraction counteracts this by improving spectral concentration, enabling stable learning at high effective horizons.
+Together, our results provide a unified perspective on the spectral requirements of FB learning, shifting the burden of representation from the function approximator to the design of interaction dynamics.